Invasive Species Management at Blackcarr Woods

 About the event

-Please note that you must be over 18 to join this session.
+Please note that you must be 16 or older to join this session.
 All abilities welcome and no experience is necessary.
+If you are under 18 and wish to book please contact us on the email below to arrange a parental consent form.

 The session will still run in mild rain/bad weather, but we will contact you the day before if the weather forecast is too bad to be able to safely go ahead.